gokulvasan/tock/doc/syscalls/00007_analog_comparator.md

 ## Overview

-The Analog Comparator Interface (ACIFC) controls a number of Analog Comparators (ACs) with identical behavior.
-Each Analog Comparator compares two voltages and gives an output depending on this comparison.
-ACs can be first of all be configured in the 'normal mode', in which each AC performs a comparison of two voltages.
+The Analog Comparator driver allows userspace to compare voltages and gives an output depending on this comparison.

+Analog Comparators (ACs) can be first of all be configured in the 'normal mode', in which each AC performs a comparison of two voltages.
 The other option for comparison is the 'window mode', in which a voltage can be compared against a window of two voltages.